cgeneske/CyberArkEPMLCDLifecycle/README.md

     - When set to `$true` will skip the on-boarding logic.
 - `$SkipOffBoarding`
     - When set to `$true` will skip the off-boarding logic.
+- `$SkipWindows`
+    - When set to `$true` will skip lifecycle management for Windows-based accounts and endpoints.
+- `$SkipMac`
+    - When set to `$true` will skip lifecycle management for MacOS-based accounts and endpoints.
 - `$EndpointUserNamesWin`
     - List of one or more local account usernames to lifecycle manage for all Windows-based EPM endpoints.<br/><br/>